Skip to Content

 • Gauge client expectations.
 Remind overly optimistic clients that market downturns are inevitable and unrealistic expectations could lead to panic.
 Remind pessimistic clients about the value of staying the course.

 • Create concrete action plans.
 Ask clients to identify triggers that might cause them to tinker with portfolios.
-Ask them to create an “If, then” list to identify what to do if those triggers happen.
-Then have them sign it to commit to the plan.
+Ask them to create an “If, then” list to identify what to do if those triggers happen, then sign it to commit to the plan.

 You might also be interested in...